Mill Valley City Hall

 Mill Valley, CA 94941

-To reach Eric by phone, please schedule a phone appointment with him via email.
+To reach Bejhan by phone, please schedule a phone appointment with him via email.

 The Americans with Disabilities Act (ADA), enacted on July 26, 1990, provides comprehensive rights and protections to individuals with disabilities in the areas of employment, public accommodations, State and local government services, and telecommunications.
 The goal of the ADA is to assure equality of opportunity, full participation, independent living, and economic self-sufficiency.